excellenteasy/grunt-pathfinder/README.md

 There are a number of options available.
 Please review the [minimatch options here](https://github.com/isaacs/minimatch#options).
 As well as some additional options as follows:

 #### files
-Type: `String|Array`

-This defines what file patterns this task will watch.
-Can be a string or an array of files and/or minimatch patterns.

-#### method & target
 Type: `object`
-Default: "RequireJS":"mains.js"

-`key:value` pair that describes `method:target`.
+`key:value` pair that describes `outputFile:filesToImport`.

-Currently, the only available method is `"RequireJS".
-You can specify the target filepath which is used as a template.
+This defines where the compiled template output will be saved to (key) where dependencies are looked for (value).
+Value can be a string or an array of files and/or minimatch patterns.

+#### template
+Type: `String`

+The template file will be parsed using `grunt.template` and the found js dependencies will be passed as data.
+The `dependencies` array is available in your template file.